top of page

 PINOT MEUNIER

-We have planted most of "Field 2" with Pinot Meunier.
+I have planted most of "Field 2" with Pinot Meunier.
 English vineyard planting in the last decade has been dominated by the three classic sparkling varieties, of which Meunier is one.
 But it is usually relegated to a 10 or 15% afterthought in a field dominated by Pinot and Chardonnay.
 It's time this changed.

 MELON DE BOURGOGNE

-Just over a quarter of our surface area will be planted with Melon de Bourgogne (or Melon for short).
-Melon makes clean, mineral and vaguely saline still white wines around the city of Nantes in North West France and scarcely anywhere else.
+Just over a quarter of our surface area is planted with Melon de Bourgogne (or Melon B for short).
+Melon B makes clean, mineral and vaguely saline still white wines around the city of Nantes in North West France and scarcely anywhere else.
 You may not be familiar with the grape variety, as it usually goes by its appellation name of Muscadet.
 Quite why it is not more widely planted is a mystery, because at its best - allowed to ripen fully, not over-cropped, and commonly given an extended period of lees stirring - it makes a fresh yet complex white wine with balanced acidity and a tang of the sea, perfect with half a dozen Whitstable Oysters or a half pint of cockles.

 bottom of page